 Kenneth M. Bauer

-As the Program Manager of Human Development initiatives at the Dickey Center, Dr. Bauer mentors students and facilitates campus events with invited speakers and Dartmouth scholars on international development.
-Bauer is also a faculty advisor to Dartmouth Humanitarian Engineering.
+As the Program Manager of the Human Development and the War & Peace Studies Programs at the Dickey Center, Dr. Bauer mentors students and facilitates campus events with invited speakers and Dartmouth scholars.
+Bauer is also a faculty advisor to the Dickey Center-sponsored student organizations Dartmouth Humanitarian Engineering and the International Development Forum.

-As lecturer in the AMES program and the Institute for Writing and Rhetoric, I teach courses on environment and development issues, with a regional focus on Asia and thematic interests in state-society relations, biodiversity conservation, and climate change.
+As lecturer in the Department of Anthropology and the AMES program, I teach courses on environment and development issues, with a regional focus on Asia and thematic interests in state-society relations, biodiversity conservation, and climate change.
 Among my research interests are nomad settlement in Tibetan areas of China and economic development in the Himalayas.
+Ken has more than 20 years of experience as a development consultant for a variety of organizations including UNDP, Asian Development Bank, USAID, TetraTech, and Winrock International.
+Ken holds a BA from Brown University, an MSc from University of California-Berkeley, and a DPhil degree from the University of Oxford.

 2011.
 Bauer, Kenneth, Geoff Childs, Sienna Craig, Andrew Fischer, eds.
 Development Transitions: Land, Labor and Social Policy in Tibet.
 Kathmandu: Himal Books.